 Queensland Rail often works in partnership with adjacent landholders, Councils and other State government agencies to coordinate the control of weeds and pests in a collaborative manner.
 This approach helps to prevent weeds and pests from establishing or spreading along the rail network or on neighbouring properties.

-Queensland Rail manages its waste responsibly.
+Queensland Rail is committed to managing its waste responsibly.
 All waste is disposed of by licensed waste contractors.

 Waste is recycled where possible, including scrap metal, timber, paper, industrial waste, waste oils, as well as some hazardous waste.
 Public recycling bins are available at some stations.